populse/populse_mia/docs/source/documentation/pipeline_manager.rst

 The Pipeline Manager simplifies this operation using the **Iterate pipeline** button and :ref:`iteration-table-label`.

-There are two ways to iterate a pipeline (or a process): one is by creating a regular iterative pipeline (with "direct" inputs and without use of the iteration table), the other is using input filters linked to the database.
+There are two ways to iterate a pipeline (or a brick/process): one is by creating a regular iterative pipeline (with "direct" inputs and without use of the iteration table), the other is using Input_Filter linked to the database.

-.. _My target:
+.. _viaRegularItPi:

 Via a regular iterative pipeline (without use of the iteration table)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^